anaykrishna/Railway-Management-System/README.md

     password="secure_password",
     database="project"
 ```
--For remote access, ensure the MySQL server’s bind-address is set to 0.0.0.0 in my.ini (e.g., C:\ProgramData\MySQL\MySQL Server 8.0\my.ini) and port 3306 is open in your firewall.
+- For remote access, ensure the MySQL server’s bind-address is set to 0.0.0.0 in my.ini (e.g., C:\ProgramData\MySQL\MySQL Server 8.0\my.ini) and port 3306 is open in your firewall.

 ###4.
 Run the Application

--Start the Streamlit app locally:
+- Start the Streamlit app locally:
 ```bash
 streamlit run app.py
 ```
--Open your browser and navigate to http://localhost:8501 (local) or http://your-server-ip:8501 (remote, e.g., http://192.168.1.100:8501).
+- Open your browser and navigate to http://localhost:8501 (local) or http://your-server-ip:8501 (remote, e.g., http://192.168.1.100:8501).